2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

 <img width="772" alt="Screen Shot 2022-07-25 at 10 24 24 AM" src="https://media.github.ibm.com/user/32795/files/f698d600-0c03-11ed-9ca1-b2194f19e219">

-10. You can run the `connect via CLI` instructions in your `IBM cloud shell` which you have opened earlier (or) optionally from your terminal window. **Note:** If you are going to run the instructions from the terminal window then you would need ibmcloud CLI and kubectl installed on your machine mentioned optional in `Prerequisite` section of this document.
+10. Run the `connect via CLI` instructions in your `IBM cloud shell` which you have opened earlier.
+Use your IBM cloud ID credetials for login. (or) Optionally you can run these from your terminal window if you would like to run deploy instructions from your terminal.
+**Note:** If you are going to run the instructions from the terminal window then you would need ibmcloud CLI and kubectl installed on your machine mentioned optional in `Prerequisite` section of this document.

 ### Deploy Todo List APP (Front-End) microservice of kubernetes cluster